How Long Can You Be On Workers Compensation In Philadelphia?

 PD can be collected for up to 500 weeks or around 9.6 years.
 However, if at any point you receive a qualified impairment-rating evaluation equal to or greater than 35%, you can file a petition to be reinstated to total disability status.

-To navigate the workers’ compensation system effectively, seeking guidance from a knowledgeable knowledgeable Philadelphia work injury attorney is critical.
+To navigate the workers’ compensation system effectively, seeking guidance from a knowledgeable Philadelphia work injury attorney is critical.
 They can provide clarity on your individual case and help ensure that you receive the appropriate benefits for as long as necessary.